Edit: Rong 360 finishing

-When investing in such wealth management products, it is necessary to first understand the relationship between the linked target and the product revenue, that is, how the product linked to the target's performance has a return.
-Second, it is to understand the past performance of the linked target and form its own judgment on its future.
-The above two points are particularly important for investment-structured wealth management products.
-The more complicated the bank’s financial products are linked to,
+When investing in such wealth management products, we must first understand the relationship between the target and the product's return, that is, how the product will be profitable when the target is displayed; the second is to understand the past performance of the target, so as to form its own judgment on its future.
+The above two points are particularly important for investing in structured wealth management products.
+The more complicated the bank wealth management products are linked,

-The greater the risk, investors should try to choose simple and clear products linked to the target.
+The greater the risk, the more investors should choose to link the simple and clear products.

 Classification of financial derivatives: forwards, options, swaps

-A forward contract is a contract signed by the buyer and the seller based on the special needs of the buyer and the seller.
-Therefore, the liquidity of futures trading is higher and the liquidity of futures transactions is lower.
+A forward contract is a contract signed between the buyer and the seller based on the special needs of the buyer and the seller.
+Therefore, futures trading is highly liquid and forward trading is less liquid.

-Options trading is the trading of trading rights.
-An option contract provides for the right to buy or sell a particular type, quantity, or quality of native assets at a specific time and at a specified price.
-Options contracts have standardized contracts listed on exchanges and non-standardized contracts traded on the counter.
+An option transaction is a transaction in which the right to buy or sell.
+An option contract specifies the right to buy or sell a particular type, quantity, and quality of a native asset at a particular price at a particular time.
+Option contracts have standardized contracts that are listed on the exchange, as well as non-standardized contracts that are traded on the counter.

-A swap contract is a contract that is signed for both parties to exchange certain assets at a certain time in the future.
-More precisely, a swap contract is a contract between parties that exchanges cash flows that they believe have equal economic value in a future period.
+A swap contract is a contract signed between two parties to exchange assets at a certain point in the future.
+More precisely, a swap contract is a contract between parties that exchanges cash flows that they believe are of equal economic value for a certain period of time in the future.
 More common are interest rate swap contracts and currency swap contracts.
-If the swap currency specified in the swap contract is the same currency, it is the interest rate swap; if it is a different currency, it is a currency swap.
+The exchange currency specified in the swap contract is the same currency, which is the interest rate swap; if it is the foreign currency, it is the currency swap.